wagerfield/onno/docs/api.md

 The arrays of style objects returned from each `render` function are then merged and returned.

-This interface allows you to compose multiple `render` functions into a single one for greater portability.
+This interface allows you to compose multiple render functions into a single render function for greater portability.

 ```jsx
 import styled from "styled-components"